General Library Policies

 Interlibrary loan (ILL) services should be used (only) when a book or a journal article cannot be found using the library’s Online Catalog, Online Databases, eBook Collections, Full-Text E-Journals, or PASCAL Deliver Services.

-If the book or article that a library user desires is not found, an online interlibrary loan request form or printed ILL form may be completed for submission.
-A printed ILL form can be obtained from the library’s information service desk.
+If the book or article that a library user desires is not found, an interlibrary loan request form is attainable from the library’s webpage under Library Forms for online submission or a printed ILL form can be obtained from the library’s information service desk.

 Complete an Interlibrary Loan Request Form to include title, author, publication date, and publisher about the book, article or item to be borrowed.

 Many items are sent no cost.
 However, some lending libraries may require you to pay for ILL services.
 The library will try its best to obtain materials at no cost.